SecIndOpT/case_study_pl_snack_pack/README.md

 During decommissioning, the goal is to remove all these cryptographic artifacts in order to dispose, discard or sell the device.
 Here, the general notion is that when resetting a device to factory settings, we remove these artifacts.
 However, we might have different "hardnesses" of reset, meaning that we for example keep the trust anchors or the manufacturer certificates when resetting.

+## Improvements Needed in OT: Key Gaps to Address
+- Need for a Unified Life-Cycle Framework: There is no overarching model that generically describes certificate management for industrial devices across all lifecycle stages.
+- Applicability to New Protocols: To validate the above framework, it should be possible to apply it to an industrial communication technology that currently lacks certificate management, demonstrating its feasibility and promoting drive adoption of certificate-based authentication in areas that relies on weaker methods.
+- Revocation Mechanisms for Resource-Constrained Systems: One of the major open challenges is how to perform certificate revocation in industrial scenarios, current standards leave the revocation unaddressed.
+- Operational Usability and Automation: Today’s certificate management solutions require an high degree of manual effort and understanding of PKI concepts from owners/operators, this can be overwhelming and prone to error.
+Simplifying these systems would help increase adoption of strong authentication in Industry 4.0 systems, for example by implementing user-friendly interfaces to perform these operations.

+Addressing these gaps can facilitate more seamless and secure use of certificates in industrial networks.